PyConPL/Book/2017/presentations/django_in_the_real_world/text.md

     depending on traffic and write contention.
 Using Django's database routers is highly recommended here to abstract the upper layers from handling the databases for write and read.
-    - **Know your ORM:** one of the most powerful libraries withing Django framework is the `ORM`, `django.db.models.Model` class is really powerful and efficient but so underused in most cases that is surprising, first of all they have lazy evaluation, which means it only hits the database when
+    - **Know your ORM:** one of the most powerful libraries within Django framework is the `ORM`, `django.db.models.Model` class is really powerful and efficient but so underused in most cases that is surprising, first of all they have lazy evaluation, which means it only hits the database when